 Contact Ernie Steward if you would like to learn more about this ministry.

 Ushers shepherd parishioners throughout the entire service.
-They greet everyone entering the sanctuary and help those who need it to find a place.
+They greet everyone entering the sanctuary and help those who need it to find a seat.
 They are there handing out the service leaflets at the beginning, and clearing the empty pews of dropped paper after everyone has gone.
-During the service they pass the offering plates, counting the number of attendees.
+During the service they pass the offering plates and count the number of attendees.
 They usher the congregation to the communion rail one pew at a time.
 They answer questions and solve seating problems.
 They are alert at all times during the service with an eye out for anyone in need or discomfort.
 In other words, they are indispensable, and at the same time have the privilege to meet and be known by virtually the whole parish.

-Head Verger, Walter Birge
+Head Verger Walter Birge

-Associate Rector, Becky Gettel
+Associate Rector Becky Gettel